-Left to Right: Ruth Samuels, Infusion MA; patient Becky McIntyre-Velasquez, who donated the bells; Dr. Nimit Sudan, director, medical oncology, Santa Clarita community practice; Teresa de Bree, Infusion Nurse; Tricia P. Eugenio, RN, BSN, OCN, Oncology Nurse Navigator; and Cristelle Dederer, Nursing Supervisor.
+Left to right: Kelly Sinise, Infusion RN; Ruth Samuels, Infusion MA; Becky Velazquez-McIntyre, the patient who donated the bells, Dr. Nimit Sudan, Teresa de Bree, Infusion Nurse; Tricia P. Eugenio, RN BSN, OCN Oncology Nurse Navigator; Cristelle Dederer Nursing Supervisor.

 To many, the bell is just hanging décor in the community clinic, but for cancer patients undergoing chemotherapy, it represents much more than that.

 The ringing of the bell signifies the end of active treatment and the beginning of a new path.